-Section 5.2(1) $\boxtimes$ Yes $\square$ No $\square$ N/A If information maintained in the system or by the project is used to make any determination about an individual (regardless of if it is an exempt system of records), are there documented policies or standard operating procedures for the system or project that address the accuracy, completeness, and timeliness of the information?
+Section 5.2(1) $\Box$ Yes $\Box$ No $\boxtimes$ N/A If information maintained in the system or by the project is used to make any determination about an individual (even if it is an exempt system of records), are there documented policies or standard operating procedures for the system or project that address the accuracy, completeness, and timeliness of the information?

-Section 5.2(m) $\boxtimes$ Yes $\square$ No $\square$ N/A Does the system or project use any software or other technical solutions designed to improve the accuracy, completeness, and timeliness of the information used to make an adverse determination about an individual's rights, benefits, and/or privileges (regardless of if it is an exempt system of records)?
+Section 5.2(m) $\Box$ Yes $\boxtimes$ No Does the system or project use any software or other technical solutions designed to improve the accuracy, completeness, and timeliness of the information used to make an adverse determination about an individual's rights, benefits, and/or privileges (regardless of if it is an exempt system of records)?